2026 - Public Safety: Renewal Program

 On October 1, 1997, concurrent with the operational closure of the Treasure Island Naval Station, the City entered into a Cooperative Agreement with the U.S. Navy in which the City agreed to take responsibility for caretaker services on Treasure Island and Yerba Buena Island.
 Through this agreement, the SFPUC provides utility operations and maintenance for the electrical, natural gas, wastewater, and stormwater systems on the islands.

-The SFPUC has developed a work plan for creating a public power utility serving both of the islands.
+The SFPUC has developed a work plan for creating a public power utility serving both islands.
 The capital projects identified are required to support the future developments’ electric load.
 Current planning shows that the existing electrical overhead poles, lines, and substation are adequate to serve the first phase of development.
 When the load approaches the design limit of the lines at approximately 10 megawatts, the lines will have to be upgraded and installed underground.

-This project provides continued funding for a new tertiary four-million gallon per day wastewater treatment facility for the Treasure Island/Yerba Buena Island service area to replace the existing, aged facility.
+This project provides continued funding for a new tertiary four-million gallon per day wastewater treatment facility for the Treasure Island/ Yerba Buena Island service area to replace the existing, aged facility.
 The new treatment facility will include influent screening, a combined primary/secondary treatment process, sludge thickening and truck load-out, disinfection, odor control, and tertiary treatment.

-SFPUC Wastewater – Ocean Beach Protection Process
+SFPUC Wastewater – Ocean Beach Adaption Project

 This project will develop a comprehensive shoreline management and protection plan in partnership with relevant stakeholders and regulatory agencies and establish a long-term solution to the erosion issues along Ocean Beach.
 This long-term solution is necessary to protect the integrity of critical wastewater assets that were constructed to protect public health and the environment.
 These assets include the Lake Merced Transport/Storage facility, the Westside Pump Station, and the Oceanside Treatment Plant, which are threatened by sea level rise and erosion at Ocean Beach.

-SFPUC Wastewater Southeast Outfall Condition Assessment & Rehab
+SFPUC Wastewater – Southeast Outfall Condition Assessment & Rehab

 The Southeast Outfall pipeline conveys treated effluent from the Southeast Plant to the San Francisco Bay.
 The condition assessment will determine if the pipeline from the onshore force main to offshore outfall can provide reliable service until the offshore outfall is replaced.
 Funding for rehabilitation is included in the project if determined necessary by the assessment.